brightigiemokha/Shalon-s-House.html/README.md

  <p>I tested each of the links in the nav bar to make sure they linked to the correct sections.

- <p>I checked each external link linked to the correct page and that no links were broken.
+ <p>I checked the external link linked to the correct page and that no links were broken.

  <p>I confirmed that the form works, that only first name will go in the first name box, last name in the last name box, and email address in the email box.
- I confirmed pressing 'Submit' results in a pop up to confirm these fields need filling in, and it won't let you submit without them.

 <br>
  <h2>Bugs</h2>